Irrigation to help get the crop started

-Aggressive cover crop growth and sometimes lack of timely spring rain may leave fields lacking moisture for optimum planting or seedling germination.
-Achieving the maximum uniform germination and emergence can often be improved through proper early season water management.
+Aggressive cover crop growth and sometimes the lack of timely spring rain may leave fields lacking moisture for optimum planting or seedling germination.
+Achieving the maximum uniform germination and emergence can often be improved through proper early-season water management.
 Irrigating fields prior to or just after planting can keep the planter moving and still meet the “plant into moisture” requirement if rainfall is lacking in your area.

 Late spring tillage and the delays in killing cover crops are two reasons we see drier than normal planting conditions in some fields.
-Late spring planting of some seed and vegetable crops may result in a greater need for early season irrigation for developing crops as we enter into the typical drier weather of summer.
+Late spring planting of some seed and vegetable crops may result in a greater need for early-season irrigation for developing crops as we enter into the typical drier weather of summer.

-Irrigation water applied at 0.5 to 0.75 inch will moisten dry soil down to 6 inches to replace water lost to tillage or a cover crop.
+In sandy loam soils irrigation water applied at 0.5 to 0.75 inch will moisten dry soil down to 6 inches to replace water lost to tillage or a cover crop.
 An inch of irrigation will often be needed in a field that has not received rainfall since the cover crop was destroyed.
 Heavier soil will take a slightly larger application to wet soil down to the 6-inch level.
 Monitoring newly emerged crops that were “irrigated up” is essential.
 It is important to water enough to keep roots growing down into the moisture.
 In most years, rainfall is plentiful enough to replenish water lost to tillage or a cover crop, but a dry layer 6 to 8 inches deep can greatly hinder crop development and needs to be replenished by rain or irrigation.

 Irrigating to activate herbicides can also create the problem of different levels of weed control between the dry corners and the irrigated portion of the field.
 Timely and directed scouting for weeds in dry corners will be needed later in the season.